 Approximately 50% of the agency's budget is derived from an annual Partnership Agreement with the National Endowment for the Arts, a federal agency.
 Federal funds must be matched dollar-for-dollar by state funds under the control of the agency.
-The request for an increase in federal spending authority, if approved, will restore on an ongoing basis a similar amount that was approved as a one-time increase for FY 2024.
-That onetime increase was necessitated by an increase in the National Endowment for the Arts' budget, which generated additional funding to the Arts Commission of \$112,995 over the FY 2023 amount.
+This request for an increase in federal spending authority, if approved, will restore on an ongoing basis a similar amount that was approved as a one-time increase for FY 2024.

+The one-time increase in FY 2024 was necessitated by an increase in the National Endowment for the Arts' budget, which generated additional funding to the Arts Commission of \$112,995 over the FY 2023 amount.